 A tightening sensation that spreads across the abdomen can be a shocker—is it a cramp?
 Or a contraction?
 Read on to learn what can cause abdominal tightening during pregnancy, what you can do about it and when to call the doctor.

 Early in your pregnancy it might be your ligaments stretching.
 “As the uterus grows, it is pushing out on your abdominal musculature,” explains Robert O. Atlas, MD, chair of the Department of Obstetrics and Gynecology at Mercy Medical Center in Baltimore.
 While this is happening, you might also be getting round ligament pain, which feels like a sharp pain in your abdomen.

-If you’re in a high-risk pregnancy, talk to her right away!
-If not, don’t worry — chances are you’re just feeling your belly getting bigger.
+If you’re in a high-risk pregnancy, get in touch right away!
+If not, don’t worry—chances are you’re just feeling your belly getting bigger.
 But if the tightening is happening more than four times an hour, then definitely give your OB a call.

 So what can you for that tightening sensation?
 It depends on what’s causing the symptoms.
 If it’s Braxton Hicks contractions, you can try switching positions—stand if you’re sitting, or sit if you’re standing—and they’ll likely go away.
 If it’s preterm labor, you’ll need to seek medical attention.

 Plus, more from The Bump: